ufs-community/ufs-weather-model/doc/UsersGuide/source/AutomatedTesting.rst

 Automated Testing
 *****************

-The UFS Weather Model repository on GitHub employs two types of automated testing.
+The UFS Weather Model repository on GitHub employs two types of automated testing:

-One is the CI/CD on cloud and the other is the AutoRT on NOAA R&D platforms.
+   #.
+CI/CD (Continuous Integration/Continuous Development) testing on the cloud
+   #.
+AutoRT on NOAA R&D platforms

-Both are application level tests, and utilize the regression testing framework discussed in :numref:`Section %s <UsingRegressionTest>`.
+Both are application level tests and utilize the regression testing framework discussed in :numref:`Section %s <UsingRegressionTest>`.

 =====
 CI/CD
 =====

-The following summarizes the CI/CD used in the UFS Weather Model:

-* GitHub Actions (GHA), a GitHub-hosted continuous integration service is used.
-* Build jobs are done on GHA-provided virtual machines.
-* Test jobs are performed on Amazon cloud using a number of EC2 instances.
+The UFS Weather Model (:term:`WM`) uses GitHub Actions (GHA), a GitHub-hosted continuous integration service, to perform CI/CD testing.
+Build jobs are done on GHA-provided virtual machines.
+Test jobs are performed on the Amazon Web Services (AWS) cloud platform using a number of EC2 instances.
-* Builds and tests are carried out using a Docker container.
-* Docker container has prerequisite libraries installed via the hpc-stack.
-* Input data needed to run tests are stored as a separate Docker container.
+Builds and tests are carried out in a Docker container.
+The container includes a pre-installed version of the :term:`HPC-Stack`, which includes all prerequisite libraries.
+Input data needed to run the tests are stored as a separate Docker container.

-When a developer makes a pull request (PR) to the UFS Weather Model repository, and a code manager subsequently adds the `run-ci` label, the CI/CD workflow is triggerd:
+When a developer makes a pull request (PR) to the UFS WM repository, a code manager may add the `run-ci` label, which triggers the CI/CD workflow.
+The CI/CD workflow then executes the following steps:

    #.
 A check is performed to make sure the UFS Weather Model and its first level
-   subcomponents are up to date with the top of develop branch.
+      subcomponents are up to date with the top of the ``develop`` branch.

    #.
 If the check is successful, build jobs are started on GHA-provided virtual machines
       by downloading the hpc-stack Docker container stored in Docker Hub.

    #.
 Once all build jobs are successful, the created executable files are stored as
       artifacts in GHA.

    #.
 A number of AWS EC2 instances are started.

    #.
-Test jobs are started on Amazon cloud by downloading the hpc-stack Docker container,
+Test jobs are started on AWS after downloading the hpc-stack Docker container,
       the executable file from the build job, and the input-data Docker container.

    #.
-When all tests are finished, EC2 instances are stopped.
+When all tests are complete, EC2 instances are stopped.
 Test results are reported
       on GitHub.

-The GHA-related yaml scripts are located in the ``.github/workflows/`` directory.
+The GHA-related ``yaml`` scripts are located in the ``.github/workflows/`` directory.
-``build_test.yml`` is the main workflow file, and ``aux.yml`` is an auxiliary file responsible for checking the up-to-dateness of the PR branch, and starting and stopping the EC2 instances.
-Other CI-related scrips are located in the ``tests/ci/`` directory. ``ci.sh`` is the main script that invokes Docker build and run. ``Dockerfile`` is used to build UFS Weather Model.
-Other shell and python scripts help with various tasks such as checking the up-to-dateness of the PR branch (``repo_check.sh``), checking the status of EC2 instances (``check_status.py``), and configuring the test cases to carry out in the CI/CD workflow (``setup.py`` and ``ci.test``).
+``build_test.yml`` is the main workflow file, and ``aux.yml`` is an auxiliary file responsible for (1) checking that the PR branch is up-to-date and (2) starting/stopping the EC2 instances.

+Other CI-related scrips are located in the ``tests/ci/`` directory. ``ci.sh`` is the main script that invokes Docker build and run. ``Dockerfile`` is used to build the UFS Weather Model.
+Other shell and python scripts help with various tasks.
+For example:

+   * ``repo_check.sh`` checks that the PR branch is up-to-date.
+   * ``check_status.py`` checks the status of EC2 instances.
+   * ``setup.py`` and ``ci.test`` configure the test cases to execute in the CI/CD workflow.

+..
+COMMENT: It sounds like aux.yml and repo_check.sh do the same thing...
+What's the difference?

 =======
 Auto RT
 =======

-The Automated Regression Testing (AutoRT) system:

-* Automates the process of regression testing on NOAA HPC platforms.
+The Automated Regression Testing (AutoRT) system is a python program that automates the process of regression testing on NOAA HPC platforms.

-* Written in python.

-* Contains the following files:
+It contains the files in :numref:`Table %s <autoRT-files>` below:

+.. _autoRT-files:
 .. table:: *Files for Automated Regression Testing (AutoRT) system*

    +-------------------+-----------------------------------------------------+